 After comparing, smelling and tasting all the samples, side by side, now I know which locally-produced beer I am going to offer my overseas guests.
 Now I know which one I – the recovering beer-hater – like the most.
 It’s Alexander Keith’s for its rich taste and colour.

-–> All articles about Canada are here.
+-> All articles about things to do in London are HERE.

 Bookmark this article for planning your future trip to London, ON: